 '''

+Lemma seq_cut_aux:

 forall (i j:nat) (a:atm) (b:oo) (il ll:list atm),

 seq i il ll b -> In a il ->

+'''

+'''

 seq j (remove eq_dec a il) [] (atom a) ->

-seq (i+j) (remove eq_dec a il) ll b).
+seq (i+j) (remove eq dec a il) ll b).

 '''

 The theorem states that if we remove all instances of the hypothesis a from the list of intuitionistic hypotheses il, and a is found to be provable under the new list of hypotheses, then eliminating a does not affect the provability of b.
-Note that the remove function takes a proof that equality at type atm is decidable.
-Since atm is a parameter to the SL, so is eq_dec.
-The second property is the weakening property for the intuitionistic context:
+Note that the remove function has an argument for the equality operator.
+Its use in the above statement, which is (remove eq_dec a il), involves checking whether or not a is equal to each element of il.
+Since the type of a is atm and the definition of atm is a parameter to the SL that must be filled in later, we cannot define equality until after we instantiate atm.
+Thus, both atm and eq_dec are parameters to the SL.
+Once we fill in the definition of atm for Proto-Quipper (see Sect.
+5.2), it is straightforward to define equality on this type.

+The second property is a combined rule for weakening, contraction, and exchange for the intuitionistic context.